-I love Butiá because I can buy music I cannot get in the United States.
-I live in a small city in Wisconsin and am limited to what I can find online.
-I buy music when I travel, but on Butiá you can use PayPal and download music by artists like Luis Pescetti, Susana Bosch, and Palavra cantada.
+I love Butiá because I can buy music I cannot get in the United States, even on iTunes and Amazon.
+On Butiá you can use PayPal and download music by artists like Luis Pescetti, Susana Bosch, and Palavra cantada.
 Also, it is great that I can buy individual songs.
 There are clips of the songs on the site and lots of the lyrics are also available there.

 Songs by Palavra cantada on the album Canciones curiosas :

 Los niños no trabajan.
 This fun song has a wonderful list of kid vocabulary.
 It starts like this:

 Lío, escondite, pelota, bolita, tambor, calesita, jardín, almohadón.